Waves Reaches Market Cap of $1.31 Billion (WAVES)

 Waves Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Waves directly using U.S. dollars.
-Investors seeking to acquire Waves should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Waves using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Waves directly using U.S. dollars.
+Investors seeking to trade Waves should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Waves using one of the exchanges listed above.

 Receive News & Updates for Waves Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Waves and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.